Pilatch/AssetLoader/README.md

     bower install
     gulp --port=3001

 Then to view the documentation navigate to [http://localhost:3001/doc](http://localhost:3001/doc) in your web browser.
 Gulp will watch for changes and regenerate the documentation.
+If you edit a source file, or something in the tests directory karma will try to spawn a bunch of browsers and run the tests in each of them.
+Watch your terminal for the results.

 ###Generating a Distribution